Hooryah-Sadaf/HSS/README.md

-# This is the default repository
+# This is the first repository